Timothy C. Hain, MD Page last modified: October 5, 2013

 VNS is truly a last resort procedure.
 We think it best to avoid unless the disability is severe and the side of the PLF is very clear.
 This usually means that the PLF is post-traumatic.

 In most instances, shunt of the endolymphatic sac or spinal fluid pathways (e.g. lumbar shunts) are not appropriate treatments for fistulae.
-When done, the rationale is to reduce CSF and there bye perilymph pressure, possibly allowing the ear to heal.
+When done, the rationale is to reduce CSF and perilymph pressure, possibly allowing the ear to heal.
 A recent paper by Weber and others suggests that fistula surgery does not worsen things in children (Weber et al, 2003)

 There have been sporadic reports of endoscope-guided fistula repair (Karhuketo and Puhakka, 2001).
 While one must admire the skill of the surgeons in these cases, in our opinion, this approach seems ill-suited to general use as fistula diagnosis and repair is difficult even when using a wider exposure.

 There is considerable variability among otologic surgeons regarding their diagnosis and surgical management of fistulae (Hughes, 1990).
 We recommend getting a second opinion when fistula surgery is suggested.

 Medications: For persons with plugged up eustachian tubes (such as due to a cold or allergy), decongestants, allergy medication, and ventilating tubes may be of use.

 Medications in the minor tranquilizer family such as diazepam ("Valium"), klonazepam and lorazepam help some individuals.
 "Antivert" and "phenergan" are also medications which some find helpful.

 A trial of bed rest for 1-2 weeks may be recommended.
 In this situation, one attempts to minimize pressure changes in the ear, hoping that scar tissue will seal the leak.
 For persons with superior canal dehiscence, no treatment will close the bone, so the only reasonable options are avoidance and surgery.